leonardomagalhaes21/feup-CPD/assign2/docs/README.md

 6. For operations that update room state (adding/removing users, adding messages), the room's write lock is acquired.
 7. For operations that only read room state (listing members, retrieving history), the room's read lock is acquired.
 8. When broadcasting messages, a snapshot of room members is taken under a read lock, then the lock is released before sending messages to improve concurrency.
+9. **AI Rooms** are special rooms that send user messages to the Ollama API:
+   - When a message is added to an AI room, the conversation history is captured
+   - An asynchronous HTTP request is sent to the Ollama API with the room's prompt and history
+   - When the AI response is received, it's formatted as "Bot: [response]" and broadcast to all room members
+   - All AI operations properly respect the concurrency model with appropriate locking
-9. Users can create their own rooms, join existing rooms, or leave rooms using commands.
+10. Users can create their own regular or AI rooms, join existing rooms, or leave rooms using commands.
-10. The system provides notifications when users join or leave rooms.

 ## Future Enhancements

-- **Phase 5:** AI-powered rooms with Ollama integration
 - **Phase 6:** Secure communication using TLS/SSL encryption
 - **Phase 7:** Additional refinements and error handling enhancements